 Ensure Your Pages Load Quickly Without Skimping on Image Quality

 But seriously, we’re all familiar with the specific kind of frustration that appears when a web page is taking forever to load, and it’s super annoying.
-You sit there either impatiently clicking refresh or exiting your browser and trying from scratch because maybe it’ll be faster than waiting for the page to load.
+You sit there either impatiently clicking refresh or exiting your browser and trying from scratch because maybe that’ll be faster than waiting for the page to load.
+So how can you make sure that users visiting your site don’t have this experience?
+It’s time to learn all about how to optimize images!

 Why Fast Web Page Load Speeds are Important